Certain foreigners are entitled to a French pension, although the rules of the French pension system can make it complicated for some expats.

 +33 971 10 3960 | www.retraite.cnav.fr

-Before claiming your French pension, you should weigh up the pros and cons with regards to tax implications on your pensions and assets in all countries that apply.
+Before claiming your French pension, weigh up the pros and cons with regard to tax implications on your pensions and assets.

 Expatriates can live in France on various types of pensions earned in their own country:

 - Income drawdown

 State pensions may be liable to taxes in your own country and in France, leading retirees to pay taxes in both countries.
 However, citizens of countries that have double-taxation treaties with France can reclaim tax from their own country.